NextGenSec-Github/DevSecOps/Container Security/Image Hardening/Step 4: Implement Principle of Least Privilege.md

 - **Regularly Review Privileges:** Periodically review and update container privileges to ensure alignment with application requirements and security best practices.
 - **Monitor Container Activity:** Implement monitoring and logging solutions to track container activity and detect suspicious behavior indicative of privilege escalation attempts.

+## Conclusion
+Implementing the principle of least privilege is a fundamental aspect of container image hardening.
+By limiting container privileges to the minimum necessary, you can reduce the attack surface, mitigate security risks, and enhance the overall security posture of your containerized applications.